ElliotKillick/windows-vs-linux-loader-architecture/README.md

     - Problematic [`GetModuleHandle` then `GetProcAddress` from `DllMain`](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#case-study) assuming a DLL is already loaded when it may not be yet or has only partially loaded (also generally, because the dependency graph won't pick up on a dynamic operation such as `GetModuleHandle` or `LoadLibrary`)
       - Nor POSIX or GNU loader extensions define a function like `GetModuleHandle`, instead only having `dlopen` due to the former function's inherent weaknesses
     - Poses a greater risk of an application performing an action that assumes `DLL_PROCESS_ATTACH` and `DLL_PROCESS_DETACH` always run on the same thread [when they may not](https://devblogs.microsoft.com/oldnewthing/20040127-00/?p=40873) (this is true of the GNU loader too, but Windows has a higher risk due to its architecture)
-  - In contrast, Unix-like systems prioritize processes and the idea that [everything is a file](https://en.wikipedia.org/wiki/Everything_is_a_file)
+  - In contrast, Unix-like systems prioritize processes, the idea that [everything is a file](https://en.wikipedia.org/wiki/Everything_is_a_file), and signals
     - GNU/Linux exposes all its core system functionality through a [single `libc` implementation library](https://en.wikipedia.org/wiki/Glibc#/media/File:Linux_kernel_System_Call_Interface_and_glibc.svg) (also including a separate `ld` loader library but [GNU is working on merging these into a *single library*](https://developers.redhat.com/articles/2021/12/17/why-glibc-234-removed-libpthread) similar to what musl has already done to improve performance)
 - Non-reentrant or thread-unsafe design
   - Notable Windows components like [CRT/DLL exit (`atexit`)](atexit) and [FLS callbacks](windows/fls-experiment.c) either weren't designed with reentrancy or thread safety in mind and may also run under loader lock (**Note:** These aren't part of the loader but they may integrate with it so the point stands)